-Guernsey Museums & Galleries is part of the Committee for Education, Sport & Culture in the States of Guernsey.
-The Bailiwick of Guernsey is a British Crown Dependency located in the Channel Islands and includes the islands of Alderney, Sark, Herm and Jethou.
+The Bailiwick of Guernsey is a British Crown Dependency located in the Channel Islands and includes the islands of Guernsey, Alderney, Sark, Herm and Jethou.
+We care for the core collections relating to archaeology, art, natural history and social history as part of the States of Guernsey.

-The Museums Service cares for the islands' core collections relating to archaeology, art, natural history and social history.
 Objects not on display are kept in our reserve collection stores, which may be visited by prior arrangement.
-We also manage and maintain some 80 historic sites, including Castle Cornet and Fort Grey and have responsibility for field archaeology.
+We also manage and maintain 80 historic sites and have responsibility for field archaeology.

 Alderney and Sark

-Throughout the world, partnership with the private sector plays an important role in supporting and enhancing the work of museums and art galleries.
-This is also true in Guernsey, where the Museum has benefited over the years from the generosity of both private and corporate sponsors.
+In Guernsey and indeed throughout the world, partnership with the private sector plays an important role in supporting and enhancing the work of museums and art galleries.

 A partner has the opportunity to make a major contribution towards the objectives of the Museum, for example by supporting: